inveniosoftware/docs-invenio-rdm/docs/operate/customize/jobs.md

 ```

 !!! note
-    Be sure to run this additional Celery beat scheduler in your production or deployed environment.
+    Be sure to run this additional Celery beat scheduler in your production or deployed environments.
 Without it, scheduled and on-demand jobs will not be executed.

 ## How to create a new job
 This guide walks developers through implementing a new job using the engine provided by the `invenio-jobs` module.
 Jobs are asynchronous tasks that can be triggered from the admin UI or REST API.
 They run using Celery and support logging, argument validation, and result tracking.